 Lane demonstrates its commitment to sustainability in its major construction and remodels.
 Since adopting the "Sustainability: Design and Construction" policy in 2006, all new construction has been LEED certified at the Gold level or higher and all major remodels have used LEED criteria as a guide for design.
+This page helps you learn more about our portfolio of high performance building projects.

 The 2013 Building 11 remodel consisted of interior reworking to provide several new classrooms spaces on the first floor and a new department suite and office for the Academic Learning Skills Division on the second floor.
 The project also involved significant modifications and upgrades to the mechanical systems.
 Lane did not attempt LEED certification in this small remodel, but did use LEED as a guide for design and construction.
 Green building aspects of this remodel include installation of new bike parking and two new bottle filling stations.
 The lighting and heating, ventilation, and air conditioning systems are more energy efficient.
 Insulation was added to new exterior walls making those walls up to 60% more insulating than required by code.
 New exterior windows are double pane and are significantly more insulating than the old single pane windows.
 The contractor recycled 80% of construction waste and four new recycling stations were installed for building occupants.
 Forest Stewardship Council certified wood was used for more than 50% of the total project wood use.
 Several of the construction materials also contained recycled-content including the linoleum flooring, the ceiling tiles, and the metal grid ceiling system.
 View a detailed report on Building 11 green building practices.